corpusc/Paramancer/README.md

 ***** Sophie Houlden's game "Splat Death Salad" *****

 Something that is mentioned in-game and in the code is that I started this project from that source code.
 It was a very impressive, fully functioning multiplayer FPS game with a number of game modes.
-Ccoded in just 7 days for the 7DFPS game jam.
+Coded in just 7 days for the 7DFPS game jam.

 I talked with Sophie & she gave me permission to use this as a base for Paramancer, which I clearly told her was meant to be a commercial